Sandeep-Bansal1/Sandeep-Bansal1/README.md

 ### Hi there 👋

 - 💥 AWS Data Engineer @ Cognizant
-- 💻 Self-Taught Certified AWS, Tableau & CompTIA
+- 💻 Self-Taught Certified AWS, Tableau & CompTIA.
+- 🌟 Featured in CompTIA Newsletter: From Healthcare to Data Science.
+- 📚 Member of Phi Kappa Phi: Top 10% in academic standing.
-- 👾 Creator of @PythonFlashcards on Instagram
+- 👾 Creator of @PythonFlashcards on Instagram.
 - 📫 How to reach me: Sbansal7@gmail.com
 - ✨ Always learning and exploring!